 Alternatively, the bus network is quite well developed in Nara: There are several bus lines, and for tourist purposes the Yellow Bus Lines 1 and 2 are the most used.
 These lines go around in a circle and stop at the main attractions (Bus Line 2 goes clockwise; Line 1 goes counterclockwise).

-A day ticket for all bus lines will cost about 500 Yen.
+A day ticket for all bus lines for your day trip will cost about 500 Yen.
 This is best bought directly after your arrival at the station in Nara.
 If you just want to travel one way by bus, then you can also buy your ticket directly on the bus (single trip: 210 Yen).

-2. The Most Beautiful Temples, Shrines and Gardens in Nara
+2. Nara Travel Guide: The TOP Temples, Shrines and Gardens on your Day Trip

-In this chapter, we’ll share with you which temples, shrines, and gardens we visited in Nara on our one day trip.
+In this chapter of our travel guide, we’ll share with you which temples, shrines, and gardens we visited in Nara on our day trip.
 We’ve listed the locations in the order of how we explore the city, so that you can better orient yourself.

 Deers in Nara Park